xmos/sw_usb_audio/doc/rst/prog_modification.rst

 Example: Adding DSP to the Output Stream
 ----------------------------------------

 To add some DSP requires an extra core of computation.
-Depending on the `xCORE` device being used you may have to disable some existing functionality to free up a core (e.g. disable S/PDIF).
+Depending on the `xCORE` device being used, some existing functionality might need to be disabled to free up a core (e.g. disable S/PDIF).
 There are many ways that DSP processing can be added, the steps below outline one approach:

 #.
 Remove some functionality using the defines in :ref:`sec_xua_conf_api` to free up a core as required.